1959–60 United States network television schedule

 The following is the 1959–60 network television schedule for the three major English language commercial broadcast networks in the United States.
 The schedule covers primetime hours from September 1959 through March 1960.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1958–59 season.

 By the end of the 1950s, the three major U.S. television networks had basically given up direct control of their TV programs.
 According to TV historians Castleman and Podrazik (1982), ABC allowed Warner Brothers studios to fill 30% of its fall 1959 schedule.
 The networks "acted as mere conduits", with Warner, Talent Associates, Revue Studios, Ziv, Screen Gems, 20th Century-Fox, Goodson-Todman, and Desilu Studios producing nearly everything on the networks; with rare exceptions, only network news and sports were still produced in-house.

 By fall 1959 what the Hollywood studios were producing were mostly Westerns.
 According to Castleman and Podrazik (1984), "the rush to Westerns had become a virtual stampede so that, by the fall of 1959, viewers had their choice from a staggering twenty-eight different Western-based prime time series."
 Westerns were popular with audiences, but critics lamented the loss of other program formats, which had quietly vanished from the three networks' schedules.
 The addition of Westerns and game shows came at the direct expense of the live dramatic anthology series seen during the Golden Age of Television.

-All times are Eastern and Pacific.
-New fall series are highlighted in bold.

 The official schedule was set by each network before the start of the official fall season.
-The fall season is from September to November in the U.S..
-The mid-season schedule is listed under the official fall season lineup of each network.
+The fall season is from September to November in the U.S. The mid-season schedule is listed under the official fall season lineup of each network.
 The mid-season schedule is from December 1959 to May 1960.

 Each of the 30 highest-rated shows is listed with its rank and rating as determined by Nielsen Media Research.